Meet the Liberty Therapists

 Chief Executive Officer & Therapist

-LSCSW, LCAC, LCSW, CRAADC, SAP, CCTP-II
+LSCSW, LCAC, LCSW, CRAADC, SAP, SEP

-Specialties: substance use disorder, EMDR certified, somatic experiencing, co-occurring disorders, complex trauma, PTSD, anxiety, depression, bipolar mood disorder, animal assisted therapy.
-SAP assessments
+Specialties: substance use disorder, EMDR certified, somatic experiencing, co-occurring disorders, complex trauma, PTSD, anxiety, depression, bipolar mood disorder, animal assisted therapy, SAP assessments

 Population Focus: adolescents ages 13 and up, adults, military, first responders, families